StackVista/stackstate-docs/setup/cli.md

 ### Manual configuration (Docker install)

-If you ran the Docker install, you will need to manually create an installation file.
-Installation is stored in the file `conf.d`, the StackState CLI will search for this file in two places:
+If you ran the Docker install, you will need to manually create a configuration file.
+The StackState CLI will search for a configuration file in two places:
 * `conf.d/conf.yaml` - relative to the directory where the CLI is run
 * `~/.stackstate/cli/conf.yaml` or `%APPDATA%/StackState/cli/conf.yaml` - relative to the user's home directory